 Hon.
 David Joanasie (interpretation): Thank you, Mr. Speaker.
 I also thank the Member for Aivilik for asking that question.
-Mr. Speaker, large facilities are essential in the communities and again, in the community of Naujaat.
+Mr. Speaker, with these large facilities being essential in the communities, we worked with the community of Naujaat when the community hall burnt down.
 I would also like to thank the firefighters and first responders for taking immediate action.
 We have not yet received a copy of the fire marshal's investigation report about the cause of the fire.
 Thank you, Mr. Speaker.